Last Updated on February 5, 2023

 Because mint has such a tendency to take over, it’s best not to plant it near elderberry.
 Some sources discourage planting mint, strawberries, or members of the nightshade family (solanacae— like tomatoes and potatoes) with elderberry bushes because they can host some of the same plant diseases that afflict elderberry.

 Are you excited to grow elderberries in your garden?
-Which kinds are you planning to grow?
+Which elderberries are you planning to grow?

 Pin this information on how to grow elderberries for later!